Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In this example, we create a square using a 2D set, which is the calculation X<sup>2</sup>.
+In this example, we create a square using a 2D set, which is the calculation X<sup>2</sup>, similar to stacking lines of added units on top of each other per value.

 <br /><br />